 Raymond Nonnatus, (1200 –1240) was a saint from Catalonia in Spain.
 His nickname (Latin: Nonnatus, "not born") refers to his birth by Caesarean section, his mother having died while giving birth to him.

 He is the patron saint of expectant mothers and midwives because of the nature of his own birth.
 Although his mother died in labor, Raymond miraculously survived the ordeal.
-He is also the patron of childbirth, children, falsely accused people, fever, infants, newborn babies and obstetricians.
+He is also the patron of childbirth, children, falsely accused people, fever, infants, newborn babies, midwives and obstetricians.
 His feast day is August 31.